xangelcoded/G1_NU_AI_Admissions/README.md

 A **Flask** web app for school admissions that predicts a student’s likelihood to enroll or re-enroll using a stacked ML pipeline (Random Forest, Logistic Regression, XGBoost → Meta-model).
 Large ML artifacts are **not committed** to Git; they’re fetched from **Google Drive** into `app/AIMODEL/` during setup.

-> GitHub recommends shipping a README that explains what the project does and how to run it — it helps reviewers and users quickly understand your repo. :contentReference[oaicite:0]{index=0}

 ---

 ## Table of Contents